rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

   --service-endpoints Microsoft.ContainerRegistry
 ```

-NOTE: due to the Subnets from AppGW and ARO share the same VNet is not needed to add a peering.
-If you want to split between two different VNets instead of Subnets, please be remember adding the VNet peering between them.
+NOTE: Since the AppGW and ARO subnets share the same VNet, there is no need to add a peering.
+If you want to split them between two different VNets instead of subnets, please remember to add the VNet peering between them.

 * Create a static public IP address for the Application Gateway LB: